One Day Iceland Itinerary: How to Spend 24 Hours in Iceland (in the Winter!)

 - Icelandic Street Food: fast food concept with traditional Icelandic food ($)

 - Grillmarkadurinn: top-notch culinary experience featuring local cuisine ($$$$)

 Where to Drink in Reykjavik

-If you are hoping to see the northern lights and the activity is weak near downtown Reykjavik, try driving out to the westernmost tip of Reykjavik to Grótta Lighthouse and the Grótta Peninsula.
+If you want to see the northern lights, drive to the westernmost tip of Reykjavik to Grótta Lighthouse and the Grótta Peninsula.
 This is where I saw the Northern Lights for the very first time and it was amazing!